 This is one of the most important steps in the process so that your expectations of the position are clearly defined.
-This step will also assist you with the creation of an ad for a written publication or an online resource.
-To help with the writing of a job description please see the Sample Employment Agreements, or one of the Ministry Descriptions created for the Responsible Ministry: Screening in Faith program.
+This step will also help you create an ad for a written publication or an online resource.
+To help with the writing of a job description, please see the Sample Employment Agreements, or one of the Ministry Descriptions created for the Responsible Ministry: Screening in Faith program.
 There is also more information available on the Sample Job Descriptions page.

 Where to post for possible candidates

-Having consistent interview questions will help you to evaluate each candidate on the same basis.
-Writing the questions out will help you to articulate your hiring needs.
-A list of sample interview questions have been developed as part of the Responsible Ministry: Screening in Faith program.
+Having consistent interview questions will help you evaluate each candidate on the same basis.
+Writing the questions out will help you articulate your hiring needs.
+A list of sample interview questions has been developed as part of the Responsible Ministry: Screening in Faith program.

 The Human Rights Code

-A guide has been published by the Human Rights Commission that outlines what you can and cannot ask a candidate for employment.
+A guide has been published by the Human Rights Commission that outlines what you can and can’t ask a candidate for employment.

-Reference Checks should confirm what you have already learned about a candidate and can help fill in any missing gaps of information.
-It is an important step to ensure that the candidate you are hiring has represented themselves accurately and will fit with the culture of your parish.
+Reference checks should confirm what you’ve already learned about a candidate and can help fill in any missing information gaps.
+It’s an important step to make sure the candidate you’re hiring has represented themselves accurately and will fit with the culture of your parish.
 Sample reference questions have been developed as part of the Responsible Ministry: Screening in Faith program.
 Completing references is a requirement of the Responsible Ministry: Screening in Faith policy.

 Employee vs. Contract Worker

-It is important to determine if you are hiring an employee or if you need to seek the services of an independent contractor.
-Please see the Employee vs. Contractor page for more information.
+It’s important to determine if you’re hiring an employee or if you need to seek the services of an independent contractor.
+Check the Employee vs. Contractor page for more information.

 Making an offer

-After you have chosen the candidate you will need to create a employment agreement or contract.
+After you’ve chosen the candidate, you’ll need to create a employment agreement or contract.
 This outlines the terms and expectations of the working relationship and protects both the individual and the parish.

 Ongoing Performance Appraisals